-Each school can have its own form, but all of them will be as rigorous as they are flexible in developing content knowledge, successful habits, creative know-how, and navigation abilities—the integrated knowledge and skills all young people need to connect with success in college, career, and community.
+Each school will take its own form.
+Yet, all will be as rigorous as they are flexible in developing content knowledge, successful habits, creative know-how, and navigation abilities—the integrated knowledge and skills all young people need to succeed in learning, work, and life.

 Putting Students at the Center of School Design

 We know that students should be at the center of school design.
 And students are at the center of this initiative.
-As we embarked on this new work, we produced the short video below to ground us, and to inspire with the real life experience of students who are now connecting to success.
+We produced the short video below to ground and inspire those engaged in this work with real life experience of students who are now connecting to success.